moses-blip/LMS-Project/README.md

    - Open http://localhost:3000 in your browser
    - You should see the login page
    - Try logging in with the admin credentials
+   - After login, you should be redirected to the dashboard for your role
+   - If you log out, you will be redirected to the login page and cannot access dashboard routes

 ## Common Issues and Solutions